Shelley Duvall, star of ‘The Shining,’ dead at 75 - Local News 8

 Known for her thin physique, large expressive eyes and powerful performances, Duvall was a standout playing opposite in Jack Nicholson in the horror film “The Shining” and Robin Williams in the comedy “Popeye.”

-Duvall would go on to memorable roles in some of his other films, including also played his ensemble 1975 film “Nashville,” and “3 Women” in 1977, which won her the Cannes Best Actress Award.
+Duvall would go on to memorable roles in some of his other movies, including his ensemble 1975 film “Nashville,” and “3 Women” in 1977, which won her the Cannes Best Actress Award.

-Duvall’s other notable work includes her performances in “Annie Hall” and “McCabe & Mrs. Miller” and worked for decades before she fell on hard times.
+Duvall’s other notable work includes her performances in “Annie Hall” and “McCabe & Mrs. Miller.”
+She worked in the entertainment industry for decades before she fell on hard times.

+In 2016, Duvall appeared on Dr. Phil’s daytime talk show in an interview titled, “A Hollywood Star’s Descent Into Mental Illness: Saving The Shining’s Shelley Duvall.”

+The actress made several troubling statements, claiming that her “Popeye” costar Williams, who died in 2014, was still alive and a shapeshifter.

 The-CNN-Wire